2nd Regiment Royal Horse Artillery

-2nd Regiment, Royal Horse Artillery was a regiment of the Royal Horse Artillery that served in the Second World War.
+2nd Regiment Royal Horse Artillery was a regiment of the Royal Horse Artillery that served in the Second World War.
 It saw action in France, Greece, North Africa and Italy.
 It was redesignated as 2nd Field Regiment, Royal Artillery in 1958.

 The regiment had an earlier incarnation as B Brigade, RHA, formed from the Horse Brigade, Royal Artillery in 1864 before being broken up in 1889.
-It was reestablished in 1901 as II Brigade, RHA but was broken up at the outbreak of World War I as its constituent battery was posted away.
+It was reestablished in 1901 as II Brigade, RHA but was broken up at the outbreak of the First World War as its constituent battery was posted away.

 History

 B Brigade, RHA

 Royal Horse Artillery brigades did not exist as an organizational or operational grouping of batteries until 1 July 1859 when the Horse Brigade, Royal Artillery was formed.

 As a result of the Indian Rebellion of 1857, the British Crown took direct control of India from the East India Company on 1 November 1858 under the provisions of the Government of India Act 1858.
 The Presidency armies transferred to the direct authority of the British Crown and its European units were transferred to the British Army.
 Henceforth artillery, the mutineers most effective arm, was to be the sole preserve of the British Army (with the exception of certain Mountain Artillery batteries).
 On 19 February 1862, the Bengal, Bombay and Madras Horse Artilleries transferred to the Royal Artillery as its 2nd to 5th Horse Brigades.

 The 1st Brigade with 10 batteries was much larger than the other four (with four to seven batteries each).
 A reorganization of the Horse Artillery on 13 April 1864 saw 1st Brigade split as A and B Horse Brigade, Royal Artillery, 2nd Brigade become C Brigade, 3rd become D Brigade, 4th become E Brigade, and 5th become F Brigade.
 As battery designations were tied to the brigade the battery was assigned to, the batteries were also redesignated.
 B Horse Brigade, RA comprised: